Ajalloh1/readMe-Generator-Njs/README.md

 The app can be very useful to developer as it’s easy to use and therefore can be a motivation for developers to include a readme to their projects.

 ## Contributing
-Third party contributions are allowed, but you must first contact the author via the email provided.
+Third party contributions are allowed, but you must first contact the author via the email provided and or phone number.
+If having any technical issue, please submit a ticket to our support team.

 ## Tests
 Install the file, open it in VS code.
 Open it in the terminal, and answer the questions, and check to see if it populates in the readMed files